 - Improve your Health I.Q. on Alcohol

 - Alcohol Related Image Collections

-Q:What are some long-term effects of heavy alcohol consumption?
+Q:There are no long-term effects of heavy alcohol consumption.
+True or False?

-Q:Symptoms of alcohol poisoning can include coughing blood.
+Q:Symptoms of alcohol poisoning can include seizures.
 True or False?

 Q:What are symptoms of alcoholism?

 Symptoms of alcoholism, or alcohol dependence, include:

 - Craving: Persistent thoughts about drinking with an irresistible urge to do so